lc1715/Recipe-Finder/README.md

 # Recipe Finder

 This web application was designed to help users who are on a dietary restriction due to food allergies or intolerances to easily search for recipes.
-Users who do not have any dietary restrictions can also use this application to search through thousands of recipes.
+Users who do not have any dietary restrictions can also use this web application to search through thousands of recipes.

 Live App: [Recipe Finder](https://recipe-finder-kigw.onrender.com)